Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Asia,Singapore

-Continue my adventure of visiting every MRT (subway) stop in Singapore, seeing how the island changes from one stop to the next.
-Here I took on the second half of the East West Line (less formally known as the Green Line), starting in Singapore’s downtown center and then heading east.
+The plan: Continue my adventure of visiting every MRT (subway) stop in Singapore, this time riding the Singapore MRT East-West Line from Tanjong Pagar to Pasir Ris to see how the island changes from one stop to the next.
+I’ve already journeyed along the East West Line’s southwestern stretch, from Tuas Link to Outram Park.
+Here, I’m starting in Singapore’s downtown core and then heading east.

 Tanjong Pagar